Emilia Sykes is a first-time US Rep for the new Ohio 13 (redistricted in 2022).

 Sykes’ parents taught her the values of hard work, never giving up, and that public service means standing up for others because it’s the right thing to do, not because it serves your political career.
 And that means picking fights on behalf of the people against the powerful.
 They also taught her the importance of a good education.
 These lessons led Sykes to graduate with high honors from Kent State University with a B.A.in Psychology and later the University of Florida, where she earned a Juris Doctor with a Certificate in Family Law and a Master of Public Health.

-Emilia Sykes currently serves as a State Representative in Ohio’s 34th legislative district, otherwise known as the “birthplace of champions,” where she’s served since 2014.
+Sykes currently serves as the US Representative for Ohio-13.
+Prior to her election in 2022, she was the State Representative in Ohio’s 34th legislative district, otherwise known as the “birthplace of champions,” where she served since 2014.
 She recently finished four years in Democratic leadership, holding the positions of Assistant Whip, Minority Whip and Minority Leader.
 Prior to serving in the state legislature, Sykes worked as administrative staff adviser at the Summit County Fiscal Office, where she helped to create a county land bank to repurpose vacant and abandoned properties, and as a law clerk to the Chief Judge of the U.S. Bankruptcy Court in the Northern District of Georgia.

 ON THE ISSUES